redhat-developer/s2i-dotnetcore/1.0/README.md

     Used to control whether the application should be built by executing `dotnet build` or `dotnet publish`.
 To publish the application set the value to `true`.
 It is recommended to publish your application.
-For backwards compatibility, the default is ``.
+For backwards compatibility, the default is `false`.
 In the next major release, this variable will be removed and the builder will always publish the application.